Bobr4y/SBD-tudelft/lab1/blogpost.md

 ## Processing Time with different amounts of Virtual Cores
 Below one can see an overview of the processing time of 1000 vs 10.000 segments using a `m4.large`, a `m4.xlarge` and `m4.4xlarge` respectively.

 ![Figure 2: graph](./images/graph.png)

 By linearly extrapolating, it could be concluded from this graph that 3 `m4.large` machines would take roughly 750 minutes.
 Similarly, 3 `m4.xlarge` machines would take roughly 200 minutes.
 Lastly,`m4.4xlarge` would process within 80 minutes.
+If this would turn out to be a good estimation of the runtime, scaling the virtual cores of a node from 4 to 8 (x2) has more impact on the runtime than 8 to 32 (x4).